jonatas/ideia.me/resume.md

 2006 | 2011  | Bachelor of Computer Information Systems             | UNIPAR
 2012 | 2014  | Graduate School in Art-therapy, education and health | UNOESC

+I really enjoy and learn so much more on http://coursera.org and a lot of other open source online courses than from my academic experiences.

+My favorites actually is coursera and udacity.

 # Voluntarism

 * Bliss Symbols International Community - Created [bliss.ideia.me](http://bliss.ideia.me) - a tool for work with bliss symbols.
 Create interactive content to learn blisssymbolics language.
 * Open-source evangelist - spreading the open-source on regional events
 * Activist on local hacker/maker culture
-* Active Rails Rumble competidor
+* Active Rails Rumble competitor
+* Active Speaker on Tech Events.
+See my [slideshare](www.slideshare.net/jonataspaganini/) ans [speackerdeck](https://speakerdeck.com/jonatas)
 * Active apoiador on startup/entrepreneurship regional events

 # Links